mraif13/dark-openmediavault/README.md

 ## Dark OpenMediaVault
-A fork of <a href="">sam69</a> Openmediavault darkmode with some major modifications made to make the interface more modern.
+A fork of sam69 userstyle Openmediavault darkmode with some major modifications made to make the interface more modern.